-Support Development Made Easy by Using Drush Aliases
+Support Development Made Easy Using Drush Aliases

 Odds are most Drupal Support Developers have found Drush to be an extremely useful command line tool for routine maintenance tasks such as generating one-time logins (drush uli), clearing caches (drush cc all or drush cr), or updating modules (drush up).
 And many more advanced commandline tasks!

 But, executing Drush on remote environments requires some legwork.
 Every client's situation can be unique.
 Some client sites might be hosted on Acquia.
 Others on Pantheon.
-And still others on self-managed hosting by Rackspace, Amazon Web Services, etc. Databases might be hosted on seperate scalable servers, and a database may only allow queries from the web server that is meant to utilize it.
+And still others on self-managed hosting by Rackspace, Amazon Web Services, etc. Databases might be hosted on separate scalable servers, and a database may only allow queries from the web server that is meant to utilize it.